 Coming into a car dealership doesn’t have to be an anxiety-filled transaction.
 We’re really a family-owned and operated business is what we are.

-Look at the third party review sites.
-Look at what Yelp customers are saying about us.
-Look at what Google plus customers, Facebook customers, these are all very valid third party websites that offer customer reviews, unsolicited customer reviews.
+Look at the third-party review sites, look at what Yelp customers are saying about us.
+And, look at what Google plus customers, Facebook customers, these are all very valid third party websites that offer customer reviews, unsolicited customer reviews.
 You really have to experience it.

 “Coming into a car dealership doesn’t have to be an anxiety-filled transaction.
 We’re really a family-owned and operated business is what we are.”

 Ontario Volkswagen, obviously, located in the Los Angeles suburb of Ontario just off the 15.
-And with me today is Mr. Earl Reed who is the general manager of Ontario Volkswagen.
-Earl, thank you so much for joining us.
-Thank you for partnering with the program, and we’re so excited to begin working with you.
+And with me today is Mr. Earl Reed who is the general manager of Ontario Volkswagen, Earl, thank you so much for joining us.

 Los Angeles County Roots w/ an Inland Empire Focus